NeuraShare/Principle/definitions.md

-# NeuraShare - Definitions
+# Neurashare - Definitions

-Here are all the concepts emerging from the NeuraShare project:
+Here are all the concepts emerging from the Neurashare project:
 - Data singleton
 - Data chunk
 - Knowledge Graph